mvaganov/thinkwithtools/curriculum.md

 &lt;/style></code>
 </ul>
 </ul></details>
+<details><summary>(10 min) Explain hashtag codes for colors</summary><ul>
+<li>Search for `colorpicker` using google
+<li>Explain that all colors on a computer screen are made of Red, Green, and Blue components, which exist on a scale from 0 to 255.
+The acronym RGB refers to this.
+<li>Explain that the 6 digit hexadecimal value used in a color code is just those 3 values (Red, Green, Blue, in that order), using 2 digits of hexadecimal for each value.
+</ul></details>
 <details><summary>Experiment with AI restyling your page in multiple visual themes.</summary><ul>
 <li> <i>(5 min)</i> Cut and paste the HTML page into an LLM.
 Ask the LLM to restyle your page (for example: minimalist, retro, neon, or in the style of a specific popular TV show).
 For example: "<code>Restyle this page to have a minimalist aesthetic</code>" or "<code>Restyle this code to look like [insert favorite cartoon name]</code>".
 <li><i>(5 min)</i> Discuss what the LLM did well, and what it did wrong (likely broken images).
 Explain that because we understand CSS, we can fix the broken parts.